-In saying that, the standard height of a shower head is 80 inches, which is about 6 feet 8 inches.
-This height should be more than enough for people of average height, and it can even be enough for people on the taller side (1).
+With that said, the average height of a shower head is 80 inches, which is about 6 feet 8 inches.
+This will be plenty for people of average height, and it should be sufficient for all but the tallest individuals (1).

-Public places such as hotels or guest houses generally install shower heads a bit higher.
-This is because the shower has to suit even the tallest guests.
-Most hotels opt for handheld shower heads for this very reason.
+Commercial bathrooms such as in hotels and guest houses generally install shower heads a bit higher.
+This is because the shower needs to comfortably accommodate even the tallest guests.
+Most hotels install handheld shower heads for this reason.

-When you’re trying to figure out the best height for your shower head, the tallest person in the family should be measured.
-After figuring out the starting point, add a buffer such as 3 inches to the measurement.
-Adding 3 inches will give enough space for the tallest person not to injure their head and to still be able to enjoy the shower.
+When determining the best height for your shower head, the tallest member of the household should be measured.
+Using their height as a starting point, add an extra three inches or so to the measurement.
+These extra inches will ensure there is enough space for the tallest person to maneuver freely under the shower head.

-Rain shower heads are very accommodating to all heights as they provide good coverage no matter the height.
-Even if you have a low ceiling, a rain shower head will still provide an excellent shower.
+Despite being fixed on the wall, rain shower heads can be surprisingly accommodating to various heights as they generally provide better coverage than handheld models.
+Even if you have a low ceiling, a rain shower head should still provide an excellent shower.

-We recommend that you install a rain shower head at 84 inches from the shower floor.
-This will be a comfortable height for anyone in the family, tall or small.
+We recommend installing a rain shower head 84 inches above the shower floor.
+This should make your shower comfortable and effective for everyone in your family, whether they are tall or small.